WHAT HAPPENS IF...?

 If you have Money Purchase AVCs, you can change your investment funds at any time.
 Please click here for information on the funds available via your AVC provider.

-If you are invested with Legal & General (L&G), please read the L&G investment guide.
+If you are invested with Legal & General (L&G), please read the L&G microsite.
 This includes a link to their online portal where you can manage your account.

 The Group’s AVC arrangement with L&G is subject to two charges - an annual management charge of 0.20%, and a fund management charge, which varies from fund to fund.